For career inspiration, Erin looked no further than her family of first responders and their calling to “help people on their worst days.”

 Every student is assigned an academic advisor who will work with you until you declare your major.
 During your first semester, you will have two individual meetings with your advisor in addition to two group meetings.

 Your advisor's door is always open to meet more frequently, and an appointment sheet is posted outside your advisor's office.
 No question is too small to discuss with your academic advisor.
+Learn more.

 Excited about college, but not yet certain about your major?
 Offered to you through the Office of Academic Advising, the Majors Exploration Program gives you an opportunity to work closely with your Academic Advisor and to complete online career and personal assessment tools that will assist you in determining a major that is appropriate and satisfying.
 Indicate your interest at your first academic advising session in the month of September or e-mail your Academic Advisor.